Alan4247748/friendly-potato/docs/Tech Writing/Directory for website & content.md

 # Docusaurus

 I used [Docusaurus 2], for the boiler plate.
 From my local - I push direct to this [GitHub repo](https://github.com/Alan4247748/friendly-potato).
-A build is triggered in Netlify.
-Basic CI/CD.
-As a Tech writer I do not shy away from code, frameworks, or becoming a better Dev——below is the website structure :).
+A build is triggered in Netlify—basic CI/CD.
+As a Tech writer I lean into code, frameworks, and becoming a better Dev—below is the website structure :).

 ``` Javascript
 Website_Directory/